 The purpose of the Leyden repository is to prototype improvements to the startup time, time to peak performance, and footprint of Java programs, as a part of Project Leyden.
-We solicit feedback from the Java community, with the hope that some of these improvements can be eventually incoporated in future JDK releases.
+We solicit feedback from the Java community, with the hope that some of these improvements can eventually be incorporated into future JDK releases.

 - This repository contains experimental and unstable code.
 It is not intended to be used in a production environment.